Non-citizen suffrage: Slovenia

 (EU member) On May 29, 2002, the Slovenian Parliament passed amendments to the Law on Local Elections which gave voting rights in local elections to all foreigners with a permanent residence in Slovenia.
-In addition to electing local council representatives and mayors, foreigners with a permanent residence are also enabled to run for the position of local councillor.
+In addition to electing local council representatives and mayors, foreigners with a permanent residence were also allowed to run for the position of local councillor.
 The voting rights of foreigners are based on Article 43 of the Constitution of Slovenia which states that a law may be used to determine the cases and conditions in which foreigners may vote.

-The persons who are entitled to vote and to be elected as members of the National Council (upper house of the Slovenian Parliament) as a representative of employers, employees, farmers, small businesses and independent professionals, and non-profit making activities (functional interests) are those who perform a corresponding activity or who are employed.
-National Council members belonging to these interest groups may be elected by foreigners under the same conditions as the citizens of Slovenia, i.e. that they are performing a corresponding activity or are employed in Slovenia.
-However, they may not be elected as National Council members.
-People with permanent residence in a constituency are entitled to vote and to be elected as members of the National Council, representing local interests.
+The persons entitled to vote and to be elected as members of the National Council (upper house of the Slovenian Parliament) as a representative of employers, employees, farmers, small businesses and independent professionals, and non-profit making activities (functional interests) are those who perform a corresponding activity or who are employed.
+Under the 2002 law, National Council members belonging to these interest groups could be elected by foreigners under the same conditions as the citizens of Slovenia, i.e. that they are performing a corresponding activity or are employed in Slovenia.
+However, they could not be elected as National Council members.
+People with permanent residence in a constituency were entitled to vote and to be elected as members of the National Council, representing local interests.

+On June 15, 2026, the Slovenian Parliament passed amendments removing the right to vote by third-country nationals (i.e., citizens of neither Slovenia nor another European Union country), affecting about 103,900 such persons.
+The proponents of the change indicated that it was based on parallels elsewhere (nationals of third countries do not have the right to vote in most EU countries) and reciprocity: most third-country nationals in Slovenia are from elsewhere in the former Yugoslavia, and Slovenian citizens in those countries that are outside the EU are not permitted to vote in local elections.